libing-milly/cs6620_postgresql/README.md

 In the following sections we will explain the steps needed to set up each of the 4 main components of this project in order:

-1. the configuration of postgres server (for auto replication and failover)
-2. the backend server
+1. the backend server
-3. the central repository and the poller script
+2. the central repository and the poller script
+3. the configuration of postgres server (for auto replication and failover)
 4. the web interface

+### Backend Server, Central Repository and Poller Scipt

+Please see the code and set up instructions of the backend server, the central repository and the poller script via(https://github.com/amadgi/postgres_server) under the "Developer Guide" section.

 ### Configuration of postgres server